 Do Consumers Expect Values to Increase Or Decrease Over Time?

-We show that consumers associate quantity changes with increases—when shown one data point (e.g., this year’s profit) and asked to estimate next year’s profit, consumers expect the estimate to be higher.
-We report findings from six studies and contribute to the forecasting and numerical cognition literature.
+We show that people associate quantity changes with increases—when shown one data point (e.g., this year’s profit) and asked to estimate next year’s profit, consumers expect the estimate to be higher.
+We report findings from five studies and contribute to the forecasting literature.

-Gustavo Schneider, Elise Chandon Ince, Rajesh Bagchi, and Mario Pandelaere (2019) ,"Do Consumers Expect Values to Increase Or Decrease Over Time?", in NA - Advances in Consumer Research Volume 47, eds.
-Rajesh Bagchi, Lauren Block, and Leonard Lee, Duluth, MN : Association for Consumer Research, Pages: 832-833.
+Elise Chandon Ince, Rajesh Bagchi, and Gustavo Schneider (2018) ,"Do Consumers Expect Values to Increase Or Decrease Over Time?", in E - European Advances in Consumer Research Volume 11, eds.
+Maggie Geuens, Mario Pandelaere, and Michel Tuan Pham, Iris Vermeir, Duluth, MN : Association for Consumer Research, Pages: 9-13.

 Gustavo Schneider, University of South Carolina, USA